 Gen. (ret.)
 Robinson brings to the Board over three decades of experience with the U.S. Air Force, having most recently served as the Commander of the U.S. Northern Command ("USNORTHCOM") and North American Aerospace Defense Command ("NORAD") of the Department of Defense from 2016 to 2018, when she retired.
 USNORTHCOM partners to connect homeland defense, civil support and security cooperation to defend and secure the United States and its interests, while NORAD conducts aerospace warning, aerospace control and maritime warning in the defense of North America.
 Gen. (ret.)
 Robinson previously served as Commander, Pacific Air Forces and Air Component Commander for U.S. Pacific Command, from 2014 to 2016, and as Vice Commander, Air Combat Command, from 2013 to 2014.
 The Pacific Air Forces delivers space, air and cyberspace capabilities to support the U.S. Indo-Pacific Command's objectives, and the U.S. Pacific Command is responsible for defending and promoting U.S. interests in the Pacific and Asia.
 Gen. (ret.)
 Robinson has also commanded an air control wing, an operations group, and a training wing; served as Director of the Secretary of the Air Force and Chief of Staff of the Air Force Executive Action Group at the Pentagon; and Director, Legislative Liaison, Office of the Secretary of the Air Force with the Pentagon, among a number of other leadership positions.
 Gen. (ret.)
 Robinson is a Four Star General and was the first female Combatant Commander for the United States.
 She was also an Air Force Fellow at The Brookings Institution in Washington, D.C. in 2002.
 Since retiring, Gen. (ret.)
 Robinson joined the Harvard Kennedy School, Belfer Center for Science and International Affairs in 2018, as a non-resident Senior Fellow where she shares her insights on leadership, public service, and international security issues with faculty, staff, and students.
 Gen. (ret.)
-Robinson has been a member of the board of directors of Nacco Inductive speaker, which she pursues through The Robinson Group, LLC, an organization she
+Robinson is also an active speaker, which she pursues through The Robinson Group, LLC, an organization she founded for such purposes and of which she is also a director.
+Gen. (ret.)
+Robinson has been a member of the board of directors of Nacco Industries since September 2019, and of Centene Corp. since October 2019.